Skip to content

 No overdrafts and no traditional business lending

 There is no agreed overdraft facility, no term loan product, and no asset finance in Ireland through Revolut Business.
-Irish SMEs that rely on short-term credit or structured lending must keep a facility with AIB, Bank of Ireland, or a specialist lender.
+Irish SMEs that rely on short-term credit or structured lending must keep a facility with AIB, Bank of Ireland, Microfinance Ireland, or a specialist lender.

 Lithuanian deposit protection, not Irish DGS

-Eligible deposits are covered up to €100,000 under the Lithuanian deposit insurance scheme - not the Irish Deposit Guarantee Scheme.
-The limit is the same; the scheme is different.
-Cash balances you would want to keep domestically should sit with an Irish-regulated bank.
+Eligible deposits at Revolut Bank UAB are covered up to EUR 100,000 under the Lithuanian Deposit Insurance scheme, which implements the EU Deposit Guarantee Schemes Directive.
+The cover amount matches the Irish Deposit Guarantee Scheme, but the scheme is different.
+Cash balances that should sit domestically belong with an Irish-regulated bank.

 In-app support only